 Water is a great sugar and calorie-free option that doesn’t add any extra taste.
 You can also use a few ice cubes that, when blended, will give bulk and crunch to your smoothie.
-Other commonly used nutritional “waters” include coconut water or even cold green tea.
+Other commonly used nutritional “waters” include coconut water (for an excellent guide for the benefits and use of coconut water, visit our friends at Better Mind, Body, Soul), or even cold green tea.

 Milk or non-dairy milk adds flavor and nutrients.
 If you use non-dairy milk (rice, almond, coconut, hemp, soy, etc.) select an “unsweetened” variety.
 You can still choose flavored non-dairy milk, such as vanilla, but without the added sugar.